Please read Part I of Helen’s story here.

 On April 23, 1925, Edward Wriedt died from pneumonia at his parents’ home after an illness of about five months.
 Even though Edward was married to Helen, his father stated on his son’s death certificate that Edward was a widower.
 No mention of Helen was made in the obituary.

 Being his legal wife, Helen appears to have been given the body for burial.
 She purchased a lot in Fairmount Cemetery in Davenport and buried Eddie there.
-The funeral took place at the parents’ house.
+The funeral took place at his parents’ house.
 It is unknown if Helen attended.

 In July 1925, John Looney went on trial for eleven indictments related to the shooting of his son and William Gable.
 Similar to the trial of Cox, Schriver, and Pedigo, this trial fascinated local residents.